drpatrik/combatris/README.md

         - SDL2 (x64 only)
         - SDL2_ttf (x64 only)
         - SDL2_mixer (x64 only)
+        - Network support when implemented will require boost

         The test suit requires catch - Catch will be automatically downloaded and installed as part of the build process